Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Effects of Secondary Parameters on the Solidification Shoreline

 More oxidising mantles lead to a larger global melt fraction and lower net atmospheric flux (figure \ref{fig:oxygenfugacity}) at the end of the thermal evolution of the planet.
 This result is due to a larger H$_2$O mixing ratio in the atmosphere (figure \ref{fig:oxygenfugacity}); the opacity of H$_2$O over the relevant wavelength regime is much greater than that due to H$_2$-H$_2$ collision-induced absorption (figure \ref{fig:molecularopacities}).
 The higher opacity results in an increased downward longwave radiative flux at the bottom of the atmosphere (figure \ref{fig:oxygenfugacity}), implying greater heating of the surface by the atmosphere and an increased melt fraction.
 However, the increase in melt fraction reaches a maximum at a value of $\Delta{\rm IW}=0$, after which point the melt fraction decreases with increasing oxygen fugacity.
 This change in behaviour is due to the replacement of CO with CO$_2$ as the secondary constituent of the atmosphere, which has a smaller absorption cross-section over the relevant wavelength regime than CO (figure \ref{fig:molecularopacities}).
 The smaller absorption cross-section diminishes the greenhouse effect, leading to a lower global melt fraction.

 These results imply that gas dwarfs with more oxidising mantles are more likely to end their thermal evolution with a permanent magma ocean than a solidified mantle, so the solidification shoreline will be pushed to lower instellation fluxes for these planets.
-This effect only applies, however, to planets with volatile budgets corresponding to 100$\times$ solar metallicity.
+This effect only applies, however, to planets with volatile C/H and N/H ratios corresponding to 100$\times$ that of the solar abundances.
 The oxidation state of the mantle could have a different effect on the thermal steady state of gas dwarf under different volatile carbon endowments.
 In the next section, we investigate the effect of the C/H ratio of the bulk volatile inventory on the location of the solidification shoreline.